kumaranilkoduri/Resume-AnilKumarKoduri/README.md

 * Co-ordinating with Client on understanding the requirements for Cloud migrations.
 * Design and implementation of High-level and low-level cloud architecture on Google Cloud Platform environment.
 * Co-ordinated with Network and security teams to meet the requirements of the Client to migrate to GCP.
-* Synchronization of Active Directory users from on-prem environment to GCP using Google Cloud Directory Sync and setting up ADFS & SSO.
 * Creating Google cloud infrastructure using Terraform
+* Setting up the Jenkins CI/CD pipelines to implement DevOps culture
 * Co-ordinating with Developers in writing Dockerfiles and containerizing them.
-* Setting up the Jenkins CI/CD pipelines to implement DevOps culture
 * Code Coverage implementation using SonarQube with Integration to Jenkins
 * Container Image scanning and reporting to Developers on vulnerabilities.
 * Creating the Cloud Pub/Sub notifications to trigger the pipelines in Spinnaker to deploy the Helm charts on to GKE Cluster.
-* Deploying Istio using Helm onto GKE cluster for monitoring, visualization and tracing using Prometheus, Grafana, Kiali and Jaguar.
+* Deploying Istio using Helm onto GKE cluster for monitoring, visualization and tracing using Prometheus, Grafana, Kiali and Jaeger.
 * Performed Locust Load testing on Microservices deployed onto GKE
-* Created various dashboards for monitoring in Grafana and Stackdriver as per the requirement.
-* Setup different alerting on the various resources based on thresholds in Stackdriver and Grafana.
+* Created various dashboards for monitoring in Grafana and Stackdriver & Setup different alerting based on thresholds.
 * Quick updates to the Google and the Client using the Slack channel and escalation if needed for the details.
 * Preparing the documentation report and submission to Google and Client.
 * Preparing Confluence pages for documentation of standard best practices.